Manteriors; the design elements behind the perfect man-space

-At the end of the day you have more style than you think (I have faith in you).
+At the end of the day, you have more style than you think (I have faith in you).
 It’s all about how you pull it together.
 Luckily the “in” thing right now is collection pieces and originals – so the more “you” it is, the better.

 Whether you are chopping it, watching it burn and crackle, or decorating your home with it, wood is where it’s at.
 Wood is a simple, natural, texture-rich design element that will spice up any space.
 Pair this with your best friend leather and you’ll have a winner on your hands.
-Use wood as a feature wall, as a counter top, or as a design element.
+Use wood as a feature wall, as a countertop, or as a design element.

-Every home has metal (door handles, cabinet pulls, vent covers etc.) but it is often sadly overlooked as an integral part of design structure.
+Every home has metal (door handles, cabinet pulls, vent covers etc.) but it is often sadly overlooked as an integral part of the design structure.
 Many times it is tarnished, battered, bruised or covered in paint (shudder).
 Manly interiors look extra sharp with matte black, cast iron or the newest trend, brass.
 Whatever finish you choose, carry the theme throughout your space.

 Textiles can be used in so many different ways – I will need to dedicate another post to them alone, now that I think about it.
 The simple rules to follow are simply that…keep it simple!
-Cotton, linen and knits are cozy, comfy and stylish.
+Cotton, linen, and knits are cozy, comfy and stylish.
 Toss them here, throw them there, it will work, I promise.